steunix/passweaver-api/docs/index.md

 - PostgreSQL: PassWeaver API uses PostgreSQL for storing data
 - Redis: (optional) for caching

+## Features

+- Personal folders for each user
+- Share one-time secrets with anyone, even if they have not an account
+- One-time share items
+- Share items through permalinks
+- Folder level permissions
+- User groups
+- Extensive log actions on items
+- Both LDAP and local authentication
+- Immediate system lock (only admins can login)

 ## How it works

 PassWeaver API gives you access to the following objects: